desheffer/pyccolo/README.md

 Pyccolo
 =======

-Small Python application for playing Pandora radio on a Raspberry Pi running Arch Linux.
+Small Python application for playing Pandora radio on a Raspberry Pi.

 The application will be coded to assume the following set of hardware is used:
 -   Hacked Keyboard?